PX4/PX4-user_guide/en/flight_controller/crazyflie2.md

   ![Taranis switch setup](../../assets/hardware/transmitters/hardware-crazyflie-taranis-switchSetup.jpg)

 - Connect Taranis to PC with a USB cable and Open QGC.
 - In QGC Joystick Setup, you can see the buttons turning yellow when you switch them on.
 For example, channel 9 in Taranis maps to button 0 in QGC Joystick setup.
-You can assign any mode to this button e.g. Altitude mode.
-Now when you lower the switch "SD", flight mode will change to Altitude.
+You can assign any mode to this button e.g. *Altitude* mode.
+Now when you lower the switch "SD", flight mode will change to *Altitude*.

   ![Joystick setup](../../assets/hardware/hardware-crazyflie-QGCjoystick-setup.png)